laegsgaardTroels/laegsgaardtroels.github.io/_posts/2019-02-27-gradient-descent.md

 ---
 category: Algorithm
 ---
 The gradient descent algorithm and its variants is one of the most widely used optimization algorithms in machine learning today.
-In this post a super simple example of gradient descent will be implemented.
+In this post a super simple example of gradient descent will be implemented.<!--more-->

 ## Example